 - taking action to enable all vulnerable people to have the best outcomes.

-Who this policy is for
+Who is this policy for

 It is our duty as an organisation to protect the welfare of all our staff, service users, and customers.
 We believe that any individual can be vulnerable in a given set of circumstances and as such we incorporate all users and team members of Bike For Good into this policy, regardless of age or other factors.